-I remember my first time deciding to participate in Inktober (a 30-day ink drawing challenge that happens in October every year) , and that was in 2015.
-I was pretty scared trying out a new medium, but also very excited!
+I remember my first time deciding to participate in Inktober 2015 (a 30-day ink drawing challenge that happens in October every year).
+It was scary trying out a new medium, but also very excited!

 I wish at that time I had a list of supplies I could choose from, but I didn’t.
 I got to experiment with a variety of things I could use, and now I would like to share my list of ink supplies with you 🙂

 I have used many brands prior to this, but I find that Winson and Newton suits my needs the best!

 - Thick.
 It is much easier to work with than some other brands since I can dilute the thickness of it at any time.
 On the other hand, if the ink is not thick enough, there is not much you can do to make it thicker!